mozilla/addons-server/CONTRIBUTING.rst

 -  Follow `PEP8`_, `jshint`_ and our other `style guide conventions`_.
 -  Please write tests and read the docs on `addons-server`_.

+When filing an issue:

+-  Be as specific as you can with what you expected vs. what you experienced.
+-  Is this potentially a "good first bug"?
+Avoid insider jargon in your description, and mark the issue "maybe good first bug".

 Thank you for contributing!

 .. _license: https://github.com/mozilla/addons-server/blob/master/LICENSE